What is the European Accessibility Act? How Does it Affect Businesses?

 What’s the Difference Between EU Web Accessibility Directive and WCAG?

-While there are chances of the two, EU Web Accessibility Directive and the Web Content Accessibility Guidelines 2.2 (WCAG 2.2), overlapping, they are different initiatives.
+While the EU Web Accessibility Directive and the Web Content Accessibility Guidelines 2.2 (WCAG 2.2) may overlap, they are distinct initiatives.
 They have different implications in private and public organizations.
 The core of the web accessibility directive lies in the WCAG 2.0.
 The directive does not hold specific rules for apps or websites to comply with.
 In fact, the readers have to refer to Standard EN 301 549 of the Accessible ICT Procurement Toolkit, which cites WCAG 2.2 for more clarification.

 So, what makes them different, and why is it necessary to follow both?
 The WCAG 2.0 and WCAG 2.2 are set by the World Wide Web Consortium.
 They are influential, but they cannot legally enforce the guidelines on their own.
 By setting down WCAG principles in the web directive, the European Union makes it necessary for all its members to follow the WCAG 2.2 Level AA standards by default.
 Hence the directive is needed to set the WCAG in motion and compulsorily make everyone follow it.